sandersn/sandersn.github.io/ai-in-language-services.md

 ### Implement interface

 For many interfaces, implementation is boilerplate that's easy for the AI to generate.
+For this fix, the AI works on the output of the typescript language service.

 | Unimplemented interface | |
 |----|----|